f4fez/prm80/doc/Computer_commands_V5.md

 P: Edit/Add channel
 -------------------
 This is the main function for editing a channel.
-Set the RX frequency as PLL word and the channel status byte.
+Set the RX frequency as PLL word, the channel specific shift and the channel status byte.

 To add a new channel, choose a not existing channel (i.e. 99).
 The next available number will be used.